 The Server Explorer view shows the Enterprise servers, which contains Event Process Repository and Peer Repository nodes.
 The Event Process repository is centrally stored in the Enterprise Server.
 The Enterprise Server provides API access to the event processes such as to save, view, export, launch, debug, stop, and similar actions as required.
 The Fiorano eStudio provides an easy-to-use GUI to manage event processes.
 The Peer Repository shows the peer servers connected to the Enterprise Server.

 To open the Server Explorer view, navigate through Window > Show View > Other > Fiorano > Server Explorer.

 Fiorano Debugger View

-The Fiorano Debugger view shows the list of routes on which the debugger is enabled and the messages trapped within each route.
-This enables debugging message.
+The Fiorano Debugger view shows the list of routes on which debugger is enabled and messages trapped within each route.
+This gives you the ability to take action on debug message.

-To open the Fiorano Debugger view, navigate to Window > Show View > Other > Fiorano > Fiorano Debugger.
+To open the Fiorano Debugger view, navigate through Window > Show View > Other > Fiorano > Fiorano Debugger.

 Figure10: Fiorano Debugger view

 Services can be edited using a Service Descriptor editor.

 To edit a service in the Service Descriptor editor, right-click the desired service in Micro Service Palette or in Micro Service Repository and click the Edit option from the context menu.

 Attributes of Service Descriptor are divided into three categories: